shajra/nix-project/doc/project-developing-modules.md

 # About this document<a id="sec-1"></a>

-This document is a continuation of [Flakes Basics Development Guide](project-developing-basics.md).
+This document is a continuation of [Flakes Basic Development Guide](project-developing-basics.md).
 Specifically, it explains how to use and author your own [`flake-parts`](https://github.com/hercules-ci/flake-parts) modules, to address some points of tension when using the plain flakes API.

 # Prerequisites<a id="sec-2"></a>

-Before diving into flake-parts modules, you should be familiar with the [Flakes Basics Development Guide](project-developing-basics.md).
+Before diving into flake-parts modules, you should be familiar with the [Flakes Basic Development Guide](project-developing-basics.md).

 Additionally, the following guides may be helpful: